run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 *   Go to `<company-name>.run.ai/dashboards/now`.
 *   Verify that the number of GPUs on the top right reflects your GPU resources on your cluster and the list of machines with GPU resources appears on the bottom line.

-For a more extensive verification of cluster health, see [Determining the health of a cluster](../cluster-troubleshooting/#determining-the-health-of-a-runai-cluster).
+For a more extensive verification of cluster health, see [Determining the health of a cluster](../../troubleshooting/cluster-health-check.md).

+## Researcher Authentication

+You must now set up [Researcher Access Control](../authentication/researcher-authentication.md).

 ## (Optional) Set Node Roles